cameronwp/react-typescript-sass-docker-starter/README.md

 * Gulp / Webpack 2 combo for compiling a SPA.
 * A "Hello, world!" demoing the React / Sass combo.
+* Test setup with karma and [Enzyme](https://github.com/airbnb/enzyme).
 * A little dev server that watches source files and reloads on changes.
-* Test setup with karma and [Enzyme](https://github.com/airbnb/enzyme).
 * Easy script for building a docker container serving the app (built from `nginx:alpine`).
-* eslint rules because I'm anal retentive.

 ## What's Not Included

 * Production performance best practices - your React components and CSS get compiled into a monolithic ES5 bundle.
 * HTTPS... or any kind of server logic.
 Both the dev server and docker image server are dumb.
+* Redux, GraphQL, anything database related.
 * Client-side routing.
 That's a TODO.

 ## Installation